 "Virtual credit cards provide online retailers with dynamic information so that every time you pay using a virtual credit card, the verification data is different."

-Most founders and CEOs don't realise this.
+Most founders and CEOs don't realize this.
 Companies everywhere rely on their credit cards because it's the way things have always been done.
 And this comes with some significant drawbacks.

 Fraud and security